Monster radiative shocks in the perturbed magnetospheres of neutron stars: Discussion

 Our results clarify the relation between two pictures proposed for electromagnetic ejecta from magnetars: a vacuum-like electromagnetic wave \citep{Lyubarsky14} vs. a blast wave in the wind \citep{Beloborodov17b,Beloborodov20}.
-Blast wave formation is important for the theory of fast radio bursts (FRBs, see \citealt{Lyubarsky21} for a review), because it gives a robust source of coherent GHz emission with sub-ms duration.
-Kinetic simulations exploring the efficiency and polarization of this emission are found in \cite{Sironi21}.
+Blast wave formation is important for the theory of fast radio bursts (FRBs, see \citealt{Lyubarsky21} for a review), because it produces semi-coherent radio emission with sub-ms duration.
+Kinetic simulations demonstrating the efficiency and polarization of this emission are found in \cite{Sironi21}.
+In addition, \cite{Thompson23} recently proposed that the blast wave may produce radio waves by a different mechanism if it expands into a turbulent medium.